How to Secure Your Website

-And secondly, for Google. …or whatever other search engine you use.
-Google wants its users to have the safest web experience possible, that’s why they heavily favour sites with a good level of security.
-A secure site will achieve a higher page ranking versus an insecure site.
+And secondly, for Google. …or any other search engine you use.
+Search engines want their users to have the safest web experience possible.
+That’s why they favour sites with a good level of security.
+A secure site will achieve a higher page ranking than an insecure site.

 Don’t use an easy to guess username and password combination.
 It’s the equivalent of going out and leaving your front door open.
 Common sense.
 Use a long password with a mix of letters, numbers and symbols.
-If you’re worried you may forget them there are several great password vaults out there which can store them for you.
+If you’re worried you may forget them there are several great password vaults out there which can store them for you, such as LastPass.

 Install An SSL Certificate

-OK, first thing’s first.
+OK, first things first.
 SSL stands for Secure Sockets Layer.
 Now you know what it is, let’s explain what it does.

 Out of date platform (i.e. WordPress) installs, themes and plugins are a hacker’s best friend.
 If using a simple username/password combo is like leaving your front door open, then not updating your site is like leaving the back door open.
 Wide-open.

 Hacking communities prey on this low-hanging fruit approach to access your site, and nothing good comes of that.
 Many updates can be applied automatically, but this isn’t best practice.
 Doing the updates manually allows you to check that they don’t break anything on your site as soon as you have done them.
 Much better than waiting for a user to tell you about a broken feature or worst case getting frustrated, leaving and you losing a potential customer.

 If something breaks, it’s probably a plugin at fault.
 To fix it, you can either disable your plugins one by one until you find the culprit and adjust their settings accordingly.

 Or if that’s too much like techy hard work…